imny94/pyOrderBook/README.md

 # NTU-BitCoin

-xxx is a fast order book implementation of Cryptocurrency like Bitcoin or Etherium.
+EtherMax is a fast order book implementation of Cryptocurrency like Bitcoin or Etherium.
 It uses a fast tree implementation to match transactions and DB to store records.
 It also shows user a user-friendly user interface to display the current market price and order books.

 ## Setup/Installation